isomerpages/sndgo-corp/_community/Showcases/Smart Nation Builder.md

 ![Smart Nation Builder](/images/community/builder/Smart_Nation_Builder_00.jpeg)

 The Smart Nation Builder is a 12m-long truck fitted with interactive game stations for members of the public to learn more about Singapore’s tech initiatives and digital Government services.

-As we move towards greater digitalisation, more efforts must be made to make our digital services inclusive and accessible for everyone.
-The Smart Nation Builder will provide a continuing platform to take in citizens’ input and feedback for better digital government products.
+It is also platform for citizens to provide inputs and feedback to improve our products and services.

+That's not all.
+The Smart Nation Builder also provides an opportunity for our product teams to present prototypes of new projects for testing and invite members of the public to suggest improvements to the user interface, accessibility and overall user experience.
+This is part of our co-creation process to make digital services and digital government products inclusive and accessible for everyone.

-The Smart Nation Builder consist of three zones:
+The Smart Nation Builder consist of three zones where visitors get to "Explore", "Engage" and "Enjoy"
-* Explore
-* Engage
-* Enjoy

 ![Three Zones - Smart Nation Builder](/images/community/builder/Smart_Nation_Builder_02.jpeg)